-In addition to the Daily Passes listed above, you can purchase 4 hour Passes, 4-day Passes, Annual Passes, and Parks Canada multi-park passes.
+In addition to the Daily Passes listed above, you can purchase Annual Passes and Parks Canada National Passes.

-Discount rates for multi-day, annual, non-profit group and commercial tour group passes are available.
+Non-profit group and commercial tour group passes are available.
 Please call for more information.

 Camping

 All camping areas are open from mid-May to mid-October.
 A variety of camping services are available, from non-service to full-service (water, sewer and electrical).